hitoshi-watase/sercrod/docs/reference/directives/if.md

    - *let or n-let on the same element can prepare or adjust the scope before *if runs.
 2. The *if / *elseif / *else chain is detected and evaluated on sibling elements.
    - If the current node is not the head of a chain, it delegates to the head.
-3. If no branch is selected, nothing in the chain is rendered and Nablla returns.
+3. If no branch is selected, nothing in the chain is rendered and Sercrod returns.
 4. If a branch is selected:
    - The chosen element is cloned.
    - Conditional attributes (*if, n-if, *elseif, n-elseif, *else, n-else) and branch-level *let are removed from the clone.